aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 Previously we mentioned that an action should return a state.
 What we didn't mention is that they are also able to return a promise which will eventually resolve with the new state.

-From above example, imagine we'd have to validate the given name, which happens in a async manner.
+From above example, imagine we'd have to validate the given name, which happens in an async manner.

 <code-listing heading="An async action">
   <source-code lang="TypeScript">